Vaasa Arena: Expansion and renovation project, 2018–2020

 On 17 December 2017, twelve people sustained minor injuries (seven requiring hospital visits) when an HVAC duct and lighting rail fell from the ceiling of the main arena during a Raskasta Joulua concert attended by 3,100 spectators.
 Two days later, on 19 December 2017, the Vaasa City Council approved a budget for the renovation of Vaasa Arena, including the replacement of the main arena’s wood-arch roof structure.
-A total of eight million Euros over three years was allocated for the project, with he city of Vaasa contributing half of the project costs and Mustasaari contributing just under 25%.
+A total of eight million Euros over three years was allocated for the project, with the city of Vaasa contributing half of the project costs and Mustasaari contributing just under 25%.
 Building permits for the project were approved in June 2018.

 Renovations broke ground in April 2020, with the deconstruction of the main arena's old roof structure to make way for the construction of a new metal-trussed roof.
 Other elements include a new restaurant area, totally new outer walls on three sides, and an increase of the maximum capacity to approximately 5,000 for ice hockey events.
 Renovations were scheduled to be completed by 30 September 2020, but the project was slightly delayed by the COVID-19 pandemic and the arena construction completion date was pushed to October 2020.
 Prior to the pandemic, the first Liiga match in the updated building was set to be played on 10 October 2020.